The Language Requirement In Spanish, Portuguese, And Catalan

 For students with no knowledge of Spanish at least four semesters of the language are required: UN1101 – UN1102 (or UN1120) and UN2101 – UN2102 (or UN2120).
 All courses must be taken for a letter grade to fulfill the Language Requirement.

-All students new to the Spanish Language Program at Columbia are required to take the Department’s Placement Examination before registering for a course or provide proof of exemption.
+All students new to the Spanish Language Program at Columbia are required to take a departmental placement examination before registering for a course or provide proof of exemption.
 All Columbia students must take Spanish language courses (1101-3300) for a letter grade.

 Exemption from the Language Requirement in Spanish